-1. Two 168-pin DIMM sockets:

-If you want to extend your memory capacity, you will have no solution other than to use 168-pin 3.3V unbuffered DIMM sockets.

-2. Two 72-pin SIMM sockets:
+- 1. Two 168-pin DIMM sockets: (the SM5-A do not support this feature) If you want to extend your memory capacity, you will have no solution other than to use 168-pin 3.3V unbuffered DIMM sockets. - 2.
+Four 72-pin SIMM sockets:

 Currently, the most common memory modules on the market are 72-pin SIMM modules.
-The two 72-pin SIMM sockets of this mainboard will meet your needs.
+The four 72-pin SIMM sockets of this mainboard will meet your needs.

-3. Easy installation

-You just need to insert the modules, without the help of God.
+3. Easy installation You just need to insert the modules, without the help of God.
 Isn't it great?